Meet the Speakers

 Ken Waldron

-Ken Waldron, NSBCs producer, has 30 years of experience leading creative, branding, and marketing strategy for national brands.
-He creates compelling marketing materials for the NSBCs outreach and training program.
-Prior to joining the NSBC full-time in 2021, Waldron worked for nearly 14 years as a contractor, producing PSAs, training videos, print ads, and collateral materials for a variety of NSBC programs and campaigns.
+NSBC Producer and Creative Director, Ken Waldron, has 30 years of experience leading creative, branding, and marketing strategy for national brands.
+He creates compelling marketing materials for the NSBC’s outreach and training program.
+Prior to joining the NSBC full-time in 2021, Waldron worked for nearly 14 years as a contractor, producing PSA’s, training videos, print ads, and collateral materials for a variety of NSBC programs and campaigns.
 He has worked on national campaigns with brands such as Barbasol Brands, White Castle, and The Ohio State University Medical Center. safeboatingcouncil.org

 Alexis Webb

-NSBC’s program manager, Alexis Webb, is excited to be joining the #IBWSS25 program.
-She is also the Worship Director at Discovery Fellowship Church in Fort Collins, Colorado, where she coordinates music for multiple teams and services weekly.
-Alexis enjoys encouraging and equipping others to live life “on purpose.” safeboatingcouncil.org
+NSBC Program Manager, Alexis Webb, is excited to be joining the #IBWSS25 program.
+She is also the Worship Director at Discovery Fellowship Church in Fort Collins, CO, and enjoys kayaking, family, and encouraging and equipping others to live life “on purpose.” safeboatingcouncil.org

 Brought to You By